RenderKit/ospray/doc/api.md

   uint32[]           index                  [data] array of indices to the first vertex
                                             or tangent of a curve segment

-  uchar              type                   `OSPCurveType` for rendering the curve.
+  uint               type                   `OSPCurveType` for rendering the curve.
                                             Supported types are:

                                             `OSP_FLAT`